Skip to content

 Prepare and push your model to Synapse

-1. If you haven't already, log into the Synapse Docker registry.
-We recommend using a Synapse Personal Access Token (PAT) for this step rather than your password:
+1. If you haven't already, log into the Synapse Docker registry with your Synapse credentials:

 docker login docker.synapse.org --username SYNAPSE_USERNAME